AidaMendix/docs/content/en/docs/refguide10/version-control/using-version-control-in-studio-pro/comparison-pane.md

-The new **Comparison Pane** in Mendix Studio Pro is a powerful feature designed to help developers efficiently track and understand changes between different revisions of their application.
+De nieuwe **Comparison Pane** in Mendix Studio Pro is een krachtige feature designed to help developers efficiently track and begrijpen changes between different revisions of their application.
 This functionality provides a granular view of modifications, making collaboration, debugging, and code reviews significantly more streamlined.

-### Key Features
+### Sleutel Features

-*   **Revision Selection:** Easily choose any two revisions from your app's history for comparison.
+*   **Revision Selection:** Makkelijk kiezen van twee revisions from your app's history for comparison.
 *   **Document-Level Differences:** Get an initial overview of all documents (e.g., pages, microflows, domain models) that have been added, deleted, or modified.
 *   **Element-Level Details:** Double-click on a changed document to see a list of specific elements (e.g., widgets, activities, entities) that have undergone modifications.
 *   **Property-Level Granularity:** Drill down further into an element to pinpoint exactly which properties (e.g., captions, expressions, data sources) have been altered.

-### How to Use the Comparison Pane (Step-by-Step Guide)
+### How to Use the Comparison Pane (Stap voor stap gids)

 1.  **Accessing the Comparison Pane:**
     *   In Mendix Studio Pro, navigate to the **Version Control** menu.